Solinea/goldstone-server/README.md

 The installation creates a system administrator account with the credentials, "admin" / "changeme".
 Your first task is to change its password and e-mail address.
 You can do this from the account settings page.

 The installation also creates an initial tenant, with a tenant administrator.
-The tenant administrator is also Goldstone's default tenant administrator.
 You may wish to:
 * change this tenant's name, owner name, or contact information
 * change the tenant admin's name or password, which is "gsadmin" / "changeme"
 * create more tenant admins